openedx/openedx-aspects/docs/concepts/dbt.rst

 dbt in Aspects
 ##############

 Aspects uses the `aspects-dbt`_ package to define the transforms used by the Aspects project.
-This package manages materialized views for data tables stored in `Clickhouse`_.
+This package creates and manages macros and materialized views for data tables stored in `Clickhouse`_, and provides some tests.

 Operators may create and install their own ``dbt`` packages; see `dbt extensions`_ for details.